latwii/lawofone.space/README.md

 * [view updates, notes, and todos for this project](updates.md)

+## copyright notice

+All content herein is copyrighted.
+See [this copyright notice](http://llresearch.org/copyright.aspx).
+> L/L Research retains all rights to the material published on this website, including books, transcripts, audio, video, and all other media or material on this site.

+> While L/L Research shares all of its information for free through this website—and will always keep it free for the interested and serious seeker—the material shared is not considered "public domain."
+It is protected under copyright law.

+> Any use or reproduction of this material—other than sharing excerpts through one’s personal social media, or on public forums—must obtain written permission from L/L Research.

+You may not modify the content of any item in this archive, but formatting help is appreciated.

+© 2018 L/L Research

 ## notes

 + Please note that this site is a work-in-progress.